xieyuheng/inner/persons/vladimir-voevodsky/how-i-became-interested-in-foundations-of-mathematics.md

 and to tell Carlos Simpson that his preprint from 2003 is correct.

 An interesting feature of this story is that
-Carlos Simpson did point out where in the proof, which was about 10 pages long, the mistake was.
+Carlos Simpson did not point out where in the proof, which was about 10 pages long, the mistake was.
 He only showed that it can not be correct by building a counter-example to the final statement.

 It took me several weeks to find which particular lemma in the paper is incorrect and to find counterexamples to that lemma.